-- Visit the Career Center and make an appointment with a Career Counselor.
+- Visit the Center for Internships and Career Development and make an appointment with a Career Counselor.
 Explore possible majors and career options through career counseling and career assessments.

 - Ask for tutoring help if you’re having problems with a course.
 Don’t wait too long.

 - Get involved with a sport, club, or volunteer organization.